rfhb/ctrdata/README.md

 In R, simply run `ctrdata::installCygwin()` for an automated installation.

 For manual instalation, cygwin can be installed without administrator credentials as explained [here](https://cygwin.com/faq/faq.html#faq.setup.noroot).
-In the graphical interface of the cygwin installer, type `perl` in the ``Select packages` field and click on `Perl () Default` so that this changes to `Perl () Install`, as also shown [here](http://slu.livejournal.com/17395.html).
+In the graphical interface of the cygwin installer, type `perl` in the `Select packages` field and click on `Perl () Default` so that this changes to `Perl () Install`, as also shown [here](http://slu.livejournal.com/17395.html).

+Note that Rtools is *not* required for `ctrdata` on MS Windows.

 ## Example workflow